gh-xd/gh-xd.github.io/_pages/about.md

 ### - *QU4LITY Project Continental Pilot (2021)*

-This pilot is based on a case from Continental.
+This is a **public funded project**.
+The pilot is based on a case from Continental.
 A catalogue that records the failure types from SMT manufacturing line has different languages for world-wide factories.
 Misplacement or errors could occur by confusion of unexperienced people or misunderstanding due to cross-lingual semantic difference.
 A small PoC of semantic search aims to verify the feasibility of using NLP technology to tackle the situation.

 ![ss](semantic-search.png)